lmy441900/lmy441900.github.io/_posts/2016-09-10-my-gpg-configuration.md

 ### default-key

 This is used when you have multiple secret keys, and you want to choose a default key.

+**This is usually unnecessary.** Since your UID contains your email address, GPG can easily recognize which key should be used (unless you have multiple keys with the same UID).

 ### ask-cert-level